 - Mila Kunis – Ashton Kutcher gave Mila a 5-carat round cut solitaire accompanied by a platinum band.
 Absolutely stunning!

-How to Wear Circle Cut
+How to Wear the Round Cut

 - Solitaire Necklace – A single diamond hanging around your neck, glistening on your décolleté.
 It’s a subtle, classic beauty.